CanopyTax/react-disposable-decorator/README.md

 subscriptions to be empty, so that future calls to `cancelWhenUnmounted` and `cancelAllSubscriptions` will start fresh.
 Note that `cancelAllSubscriptions` is automatically called during componentWillUnmount.

+Finally, react-disposable-decorator uses the `forwardRef` API (requires `16.3+`) so it is possible to access the original component.

 ## Installation
 `npm install react-disposable-decorator`
 or